 Justin began his career as a teacher in Bisbee, AZ, where he oversaw the high school choral department and theatre arts curriculum, in addition to directing the Bisbee Community Chorus and serving on the board of the Bisbee Arts Commission.
 Originally from South Jersey, Justin is a graduate of Westminster Choir College of Rider University in Princeton, NJ, where he received a bachelor of music degree in music education with a vocal concentration, having studied conducting and group vocal technique with James Jordan.

-Justin has sung as part of the Berkshire Choral Festival, Spoleto Festival USA, Voces Novae et Antiquae, the Tucson Symphony Orchestra Chorus, the Berwick Chorus of the Oregon Bach Festival, and continues to perform as a founding member of the Tucson Chamber Artists.
+Justin has sung as part of the Berkshire Choral Festival, Spoleto Festival USA, Voces Novae et Antiquae, the Tucson Symphony Orchestra Chorus, and continues to perform with both the Festival Chorus of the Oregon Bach Festival and True Concord Voices & Orchestra in Tucson of which he is a founding member.
 As a member of the Westminster Symphonic Choir under Joseph Flummerfelt, Justin sang with some of the world's leading conductors and orchestras.
 Currently, Justin sings with Male Ensemble Northwest and Chor Anno, two regional ensembles made up of professional choral musicians in the Pacific Northwest, alongside his friend and voice instructor Reginald Unterseher.

 Since his arrival in the Tri-Cities in August 2008, Justin has endeavored to build increased collaboration within the local performing arts community.
 In addition to his role with the Mastersingers, Justin served for five years as Orchestra Manager of the Mid- Columbia Symphony and Chorus Master of the Oregon East Symphony in Pendleton.
 Justin has also served as an actor, music director and board member with Mid-Columbia Musical Theatre, music director with Columbia Basin College Summer Showcase productions, and Music Director at All Saints Episcopal Church in Richland.
 Additionally, Justin has served as an adjudicator for local festivals and competitions for local music and theatre education associations.
-Justin currently serves the local board of the American Choral Directors Association as Repertoire & Standards Chair for Community Choirs in Washington State.
-He was recently hired as the new Chorusmaster of the Yakima Symphony Orchestra.
+Justin currently serves on the Northwest regional board of the American Choral Directors Association as Repertoire & Standards Chair for Community Choirs and is beginning his third season as Chorusmaster of the Yakima Symphony Orchestra.